kwalczak80/mx-monster/README.md

 - An administration panel for managing the entire store (rather than the Django panel).
 From this panel, the user could manage products, orders, staff, user queries, newsletters, etc.
 - Additional options for the product i.e. color
 - A tab with a size chart so that the user can make sure that they are buying the product in the right size.
+- Allow the user to rate the product

 ## SEO - Search Engine Optimization